opensearch-project/documentation-website/_security-analytics/threat-intelligence/getting-started.md

       }
       ```

-3. On the Permissions policies page, add the `AmazonS3ReadOnlyAccess` permission.
-Then, select **Next**.
+- On the Permissions policies page, add the `AmazonS3ReadOnlyAccess` permission.
 4. Add a name and a description for the new role, then select **Create role**.